 How do I know when it’s safe or smart to apply?

 Many people often wonder if it is safe to apply for a credit card online.
 Applying for a credit card online has several benefits including the ability to browse cards based on your credit quality and the opportunity to compare multiple offers.
-However, you should take some precautions to ensure your personal data doesn’t end up in the wrong hands.
-Here are some tips to help your application go smoothly and increase your chances of approval.
+Here are some tips to help your application go smoothly.

 Before you apply ask yourself these questions:

 – How do you plan to use it?

 – Are you looking to build or rebuild your credit score?

 – Will you be paying off your credit card balance every month?

 – How much can you afford to spend each month?

 – Do you want to earn rewards for everyday spending or in particular categories?